nzheng6/carbon-dioxide-emission-dashboard/README.md

 GitHub username at initialization time: nzheng6

-# CO2 Carbon Emission Dashboard
+# Carbon Dioxide Emission Dashboard

 ## Purpose
 The purpose of this dashboard is to help visualize the amount of carbon dioxide (CO2) emitted by each country from 1960 to 2019.

 ## Context
-With global warming, the emission of greenhouse gases is growing concern.
-By visualizing CO2 emissions, we can evaluate the effectiveness of climate policies and better allocate our efforts in reducing carbon emissions.
+Global warming and climate change are the result of rising concentrations of greenhouse gases.
+Carbon dioxide (CO2) accounts for a large percentage of greenhouse gas emissions.
+CO2 emissions primarily come from burning fossil fuels.
+In recent years, many countries have adopted climate policies to reduce greenhouse gas emissions.
+By visualizing CO2 emissions, we can evaluate the effectiveness of climate policies and better allocate our efforts toward reducing carbon emissions.

 This dashboard uses data from the [CO2 Emissions](https://www.kaggle.com/datasets/ulrikthygepedersen/co2-emissions-by-country) Kaggle dataset.